-- 12.2.1 All Work shall be performed as far away from railway tracks as possible. - 12.2.2 Unless authorized by CP, Contractor Personnel, equipment, and vehicles are not permitted to be within 50 feet of the closest track centerline. - 12.2.3 In the event Work must be carried out within 50 of the closet track centerline, written authorization must is obtained from the Manager in Charge, and Contractor Personnel must still remain at the maximum practicable distance from all railway tracks at all times. - 12.2.4 When crossing tracks, Contractor Personnel shall ensure a minimum of 50 feet (approximately 15 metres) separation between standing Railway Equipment, stay at least 15 feet away from the end of the nearest equipment, and look both ways before crossing tracks, and if clear, walk at a right angle to the tracks.
+- 12.2.1 All work shall be performed as far away from railway tracks as possible. - 12.2.2 Unless authorized by CP, Contractor Personnel, equipment, and vehicles are not permitted within 15 m (50 ft.) of the closest track centerline. - 12.2.3 In the event work must be carried out within 15 m (50 ft.) of the closet track centerline, written authorization must be obtained from the Manager-in-Charge, and Contractor Personnel must still remain at the maximum practicable distance from all railway tracks at all times. - 12.2.4 When crossing tracks, Contractor Personnel shall ensure a minimum of 15 m (50 ft.) separation between standing Railway equipment, stay at least 15 feet away from the end of the nearest equipment, and look both ways before crossing tracks, and if clear, walk at a right angle to the tracks.
+The 15 meters (50 feet) distance must take in account the swing radius of work equipment, vertical grade differences, and overhead work distances. - 12.2.5 No work activities or processes are allowed within 15 m (50 feet) of the track while trains are passing through the work site unless specifically authorized.